carvel-dev/carvel/site/content/imgpkg/docs/develop/commands.md

 The `-f` flag can be used multiple times to add different files or directories to the bundle.

+Use the flag `--preserve-permissions=true` to preserve the current permission of the files of the image or bundle being pushed.
+If this flag is not present `imgpkg` will remove the Group and All permissions before uploading the image, when pull is done `imgpkg` will try to copy the User permissions to Group and All, respecting umask

 ### Generating a BundleLock

 `push` command can output a [`BundleLock` configuration](resources.md#bundlelock-configuration) for users that would like a deterministic reference to a pushed bundle.
 For example, running: